albertlauncher/documentation/src/_docs/faq.md

 ##### .\* Wayland .\* ?

 Sorry, I cant help you with this.
 Waylands integration into the major DEs is far from mature.
 Wayland support needs a lot of time and hopefully these infancy problems vanish with time.
 I'd like to invest the little time I have to do things [essential](https://en.wikipedia.org/wiki/No_Silver_Bullet) to the development of albert.
 If you google a bit, you will find out that a lot of applications have problems with Wayland.
 However if you are willing I'd appreciate to get help with that problems.

+##### HiDPI?

+This is up to Qt.
+Unfortunately Qt does not support [HiDPI scaling](http://doc.qt.io/qt-5/highdpi.html) until 5.6.
+From there on you can use `QT_SCALE_FACTOR=2 albert` to run albert scaled.
+A better solution might be to set `QT_AUTO_SCREEN_SCALE_FACTOR=1` globally.
+This enables automatic scaling, based on the pixel density of the monitor.
+Note that this affects all Qt applications.